certtools/intelmq/docs/user/bots.rst

 * **Feed parameters** (see above)
 * **HTTP parameters** (see above).
 Only the proxy is used (requires `shodan-python > 1.8.1`).
 Certificate is always verified.
 * `countries`: A list of countries to query for.
 If it is a string, it will be spit by `,`.

+If the stream is interrupted, the connection will be aborted using the timeout parameter.
+No error will be logged if the number of consecutive connection fails does not reach the parameter `error_max_retries`.
+Instead of errors, an INFO message is logged.
+This is a measurement against too frequent ERROR logging messages.
+The consecutive connection fails are reset if a data line has been successfully transferred.
+If the consecutive connection fails reaches the parameter `error_max_retries`, an exception will be thrown and `rate_limit` applies, if not null.

 TCP
 ^^^